dekarrin/ictiobus/docs/fishi-usage.md

                        distinguish from non-terminals in later stages of the frontend.

-* `%human HUMAN-NAME`  - Use the the human-readable name `HUMAN-NAME` to refer to the associated token class in error and diagnostic output.
+* `%human HUMAN-NAME`  - Use the human-readable name `HUMAN-NAME` to refer to the associated token class in error and diagnostic output.
 Must be used in an entry that also has a `%token CLASS`; cannot be used on its own. `HUMAN-NAME` can have any characters in it at all.
 Applies to all